 Below we will study convolutions.
-One example of a convolution is the following integral ("convolution of Dirac delta function with a function f(x)).
-It may look sophisticated, but the net result is that it is equivalent to evaluating f(x) at t:
+One example of a convolution is the following integral ("convolution of Dirac delta function with a function f1()).
+It may look sophisticated, but the net result is that it is equivalent to evaluating f1[x] at t:

 '''

-Integrate[f1[t-x] DiracDelta[x], {x, -Infinity, Infinity}]
+In[31]:= Integrate[f1[t - x] DiracDelta[x], {x, -Infinity, Infinity}]

-f1[t]
+Out[31]= f1[t]

 '''

-A delta function, for us, is a unit point source of light-it has no size, but the light intensity adds up to 1-this is a tricky definition, because it means that the intensity at (0,0 has to be infinite (the delta function is also called the unit impulse, e.g. "Robot Vision" by Horn, chapter 6).
+A delta function, for us, is a unit point source of light--it has no size, but the light intensity adds up to 1-this is a tricky definition, because it means that the intensity at (0,0 has to be infinite (the delta function is also called the unit impulse, e.g. "Robot Vision" by Horn, chapter 6).
 It is a useful idealization that can make calculations easier.
 The convolution property of Dirac delta functions is important and crops up frequently.